 3. Use Tab Completion

-For example, if you want to delete a directory named very_long_directory_name, you can start typing rm -rf very and then press the Tab key.
+To give you an idea, if you want to delete a directory named very_long_directory_name, you can start typing rm -rf very and then press the Tab key.
 If there is only one directory that starts with "very," the terminal will automatically complete the name for you.
 If there are multiple directories that start with "very," the terminal will display a list of possible completions, allowing you to choose the correct one.

 4. Create Aliases for Safer Deletion